Jay Tufele: Jacksonville Jaguars

 Tufele was selected by the Jacksonville Jaguars in the fourth round, 106th overall, of the 2021 NFL draft.
 On May 21, 2021, he signed his four-year rookie contract with Jacksonville.
-He was placed on injured reserve on October 29, 2021.
-He was activated on December 4.
+He was placed on injured reserve on October 29.
+Tufele was activated on December 4.

 On August 30, 2022, Tufele was waived by the Jaguars.

 Cincinnati Bengals

 On August 31, 2022, Tufele was claimed off waivers by the Cincinnati Bengals.
 He was listed as the third nose tackle on the depth chart, behind D. J. Reader and Josh Tupou for the 2022 and 2023 seasons.

 New York Jets

 On March 17, 2025, Tufele signed with the New York Jets.
+He played in 12 games (including two starts) for the Jets, recording 12 tackles as a backup interior lineman.
+On December 26, Tufele was placed on season-ending injured reserve due to a foot injury suffered in Week 16 against the New Orleans Saints.

+Detroit Lions

+On April 29, 2026, Tufele signed with the Detroit Lions.
+On July 28, he was released by the Lions.

 Personal life

 Tufele is of Polynesian descent.
 His father Line also played football.
 Tufele has two sisters and two younger brothers.